masa harina.

 like you once were.

-don’t much understand the moons and stars
+don’t much understand the moon and stars

 couldn’t understand you either.